What Does it Take to Be a Forest and Conservation Worker?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-- Timber Killer
+- Tree Killer

 - Tree Scout

-Job Outlook for Forest and Conservation Workers
+Job Opportunities for Forest and Conservation Workers

 The states with the most job growth for Forest and Conservation Worker are Oregon, North Dakota, and Washington.
 Watch out if you plan on working in Massachusetts, Louisiana, or New Jersey.
 These states have the worst job growth for this type of profession.